 It’s a well-known fact that someone who doesn’t respect himself won’t respect others, and someone who doesn’t have national sentiments of his own won’t respect other nations.
 If the Arab pupil is denied the opportunity to learn about his people, nation, and homeland in school, he’ll be sure to make up for it from [sources] at home and in the street.
 He’ll willingly accept everything he hears or reads in the newspapers and may therefore get a warped and incorrect understanding of his nationhood.
 A school that denies him the right to know everything that serves others as a source of pride will become an enemy in his own eyes.
 Instead of learning the true meaning of a nationhood that’s flush with human sentiments, he’ll learn a fake and incorrect formula.
 What will the school give the children then?
 And what graduates will emerge from the school into society?
 (Nasser & Nasser, 2008: 642).

-Researchers’ analysis of the goals that the state wishes to attain by means of the Arab educational system leads to one conclusion: the state wants to raise a submissive generation that accepts its inferiority to the Jews (Nasser & Nasser, 2008).
-Israel defines the Arab educational system as one that provides “education for Arabs,” reflecting a different attitude toward this system, in terms of its goals, than to the Jewish educational system.
-The inconsistency thus evidenced is clearly reflected in the goals of the various topics and contents of the literature, particularly those meant to shape the pupils’ identity and inclinations (Miari, 2014).
+Researchers’ analysis of the goals that the state wished to attain by means of the Arab educational system leads to one conclusion: the state wanted to raise a submissive generation that accepts its inferiority to the Jews (Nasser & Nasser, 2008).
+Israel defined the Arab educational system as one that provides “education for Arabs,” reflecting a different attitude toward this system, in terms of its goals, than to the Jewish educational system.
+The inconsistency thus evidenced was clearly reflected in the goals of the various topics and contents of the literature, particularly those meant to shape the pupils’ identity and inclinations (Miari, 2014).

-Table 2: Percentage of Hours Devoted to General History, Jewish History, and Arab History in Arab and Jewish High Schools In the curricula during the Military Administration:
+Table 2: Percentage of Curricular Hours Devoted to General History, Jewish History, and Arab History in Arab and Jewish High Schools during the Military Administration Era